nicholas-long/environment/zet/20230925193834/README.md

 - mac os is missing the `ip` command. seriously?
 - problems with the find command mean that i am unable to search markdown from within the terminal
   - [20230912192810](/zet/20230912192810/README.md) script to search zk markdown in command line
+- [ ] zkvr scripts need to be updated to use gawk instead of awk

 - how to tell if ls supports `time-style`
 ```bash